StephanAkkerman/minecraft-server-guide/README.md

 ![alt text](img/image-16.png)
 - Head to the Settings tab and SFTP into the server.\
 ![alt text](img/image-17.png)
-  - In this case the address is `sftp://bad.47fd94fc@localhost:2022` and the password is the same as to accessing the panel.
+  - In this case, the address is `sftp://bad.47fd94fc@localhost:2022` and the password is the same as to access the panel.
 You can also press the `Launch SFTP` button and it will open WinSCP or any other client that you have installed.
   - Your SFTP password is the same as the password you use to access this panel.
 - After loading you will see the files that are still left in the container.
 Add the zip file we made earlier to it.
   - You can also delete the files from the previous step here.